JasonKZhuang/JasonNextJSApplications/jason-nextjs-basecamp/app/_lib/readme.md

-This indicates the folder is a private implementation detail and should not be considered by the routing system, thereby opting the folder and all its subfolders out of routing.
+This indicates the folder is a private implementation detail and should not be considered by the routing system, thereby opting the folder and all its sub-folders out of routing.